Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Implications

-Conditional evaluation asks: \textit{can the model exploit entity evidence effectively when such evidence is available?} Open-world evaluation asks: \textit{does the full entity-oriented pipeline improve retrieval under realistic linking conditions?} These are not variants of the same question.
+Leaked supervision asks: \textit{can the model exploit entity evidence effectively when that evidence is aligned with relevance?} Clean supervision asks: \textit{does the full entity-oriented pipeline improve retrieval when that alignment must be inferred from the collection?} These are not variants of the same question.
 They are different scientific questions, and they admit different answers for the same model.

-The coverage ceiling explains precisely why they diverge.
-Even idealised entity selection covers only 19.7\% of relevant documents.
-Conditional evaluation excludes the remaining 80.3\% from the denominator; open-world evaluation includes them.
-A model can therefore achieve conditional MAP 0.608 and open-world MAP 0.294 simultaneously --- as the binary-derived QDER run does --- not because it fails, but because it selects highly discriminative entities that cover only a small fraction of the relevant pool.
-Conversely, a model can show almost no conditional/open-world gap --- as the LLM CER runs do --- not because it succeeds, but because its entities are broad enough that the two pools are nearly identical.
-In both cases the ceiling is the same.
+The mechanism is the entity run, not the evaluation pool.
+Both figures for QDER are computed over the full 1000-document candidate set with unrestricted recall denominators; the 80.3\% of relevant documents that binary-derived selection cannot reach are counted against the model in both cases.
+What changes is whether the entity run itself was constructed from the judgments.
+A model can therefore achieve MAP 0.608 under leaked supervision and 0.294 under clean supervision simultaneously---as the binary-derived QDER run does---because the entities the judgments identify are highly discriminative but rare.
+Conversely, a model can show almost no gap---as the LLM CER runs do---not because it succeeds, but because its entities are broad enough to be selectable without judgments at all.
+In both cases the coverage ceiling is the same.
 What changes is which failure mode is visible.

-Across 443 evaluated configurations, gains reported under conditional evaluation do not carry over to the full candidate pool.
-The best open-world improvement over BM25 is 0.051 MAP points.
-This is not evidence that entity-oriented architectures are weak --- the best open-world configuration matches the TREC Robust04 best system and outperforms the majority of neural rerankers.
+Across 443 evaluated configurations, gains reported under leaked supervision do not carry over once entity selection is made independent of the judgments.
+The best improvement over BM25 under clean supervision is 0.051 MAP points.
+This is not evidence that entity-oriented architectures are weak---the best open-world configuration matches the TREC Robust04 best system and outperforms the majority of neural rerankers.
 It is evidence that the two evaluation regimes are measuring different things, and that the field has not consistently reported both.